 Sources of Hialeah, Florida Drinking Water

+Where does Hialeah get its water from?
 The city of Hialeah (Miami-Dade County) sole source for drinking water is ground water from wells.
 The wells feed the Hialeah and John E. Preston, and Alexander Orr regional water treatment plants and the South Dade Water Supply System, which is comprised of five smaller water treatment plants that serve residents south of SW 264th Street in the unincorporated areas of the County.
 Is Hialeah's tap water safe to drink?

 Source: Miami-Dade County

 A list of contaminants in Hialeah, Florida Water Supply